The Driving Standards Agency (DSA) and Vehicle and Operator Services Agency (VOSA) have merged to form the Driver and Vehicle Standards Agency (DVSA).

-As a commercial driver, you might be asked to stop by the police or a Vehicle and Operator Services Agency (VOSA) officer.
+As a commercial driver, you might be asked to stop by the police or a Driver and Vehicle Standards Agency (DVSA) officer.
 They can stop lorries, buses and coaches.

-Police and VOSA officers can also issue fixed penalties if you commit an offence.
+Police and DVSA officers can also issue fixed penalties if you commit an offence.
 Some of these are graduated depending on the circumstances and seriousness of the offence.

 It’s your responsibility to make sure your vehicle is roadworthy.

-VOSA officers wear yellow visibility jackets with the VOSA logo and they’ll always carry a VOSA warrant.
+DVSA officers wear yellow visibility jackets with either the VOSA or DVSA logo, and they’ll always carry a DVSA warrant card.

-Their vehicles are marked with a black and yellow print on the side and a VOSA logo on the bonnet.
+Their vehicles are marked with a black and yellow print on the side and either a VOSA or DVSA logo on the bonnet.

 What happens when you’re stopped

 The checks are carried out either at the roadside or at dedicated testing sites.
 The checks are used to keep unsafe vehicles off the road.